philbowles/PangolinMQTT/README.md

 ---

----

 # Features you may not find in other libraries:

 ## Large Payloads

-Pangolin automatically fragments outbound packets and reassembles inbound packets of any size up to about 1/2 the free heap.
+PangolinMQTT automatically fragments outbound packets and reassembles inbound packets of any size up to about 1/2 the free heap.
 User code simply gets a copy of the full packet - irrespective of its size - without any fuss and requiring *zero* code on the user's part.

 ## Full QoS1 / QoS2 compatibility / recovery